Rebuilding a paramotor

 photo courtesy of Precision Surfacing Solutions

-Optionally, pilots can purchase a brush hone to re-hone the cylinder wall if it not otherwise damaged.
-It is not difficult to use and the cost is much less than a new cylinder.
-Brush hones are superior than an ordinary cylinder hone for re-surfacing cylinder walls because they maintain the existing shape of the cylinder and remove the least amount of material from the wall.
+Pilots can purchase a brush hone to rehone the cylinder wall if it not otherwise damaged (no scuff marks, scratches, or gouging).
+It is easy to use and the cost is much less than a new cylinder.
+Brush hones are superior than an ordinary cylinder hone for rehoning cylinder walls because they maintain the existing shape of the cylinder and remove the least amount of material from the wall.
 Flex-Hone can supply the correct size brush hone, the proper cutting oil, and directions.
 We have had great success with the brush hone.

 REINSTALLATION: (see the end of step# 14)